-Though it is generally the case and is considered a good practice to have only one public-private key pair per device, sometimes you end up using more than one key.
-Like, for example, you might use one SSH key pair for your personal projects and you might use a different key for accessing your corporates' private repositories.
-On top of that, you might be using a different key for accessing a client's server.
+Though it is generally the case and is considered a good practice to have only one public-private key pair per device, sometimes you might need to use more than one.
+You might use an SSH key pair for your personal projects and a different one for work repositories.
+On top of that, and you could be using another key to access the client's server.

-Managing SSH keys can become cumbersome as soon as you need to use a second key.
+Managing SSH keys can become cumbersome as soon as the need to use a second key arises.
 Traditionally, you would use

 to add your keys to

-ssh-agent, typing in the password for each key if required.
-The problem is that you would need
+ssh-agent, typing in the password for each key as needed.
+The problem, however, is that this needs

-to do this every time you restart your computer since
+to be done every time the computer is restarted since

-ssh-agent will restart and you will have to add and type in the
+ssh-agent will also restart and the keys have to be added along with typing in the

 SSH Config is a per-user configuration file for SSH communication.

 ~/.ssh/config.
-Since this config file is new, you might need to do
+If this config file is new, you might have to do

 On Linux and macOS, verify that the permissions on your IdentityFile are 400.
-SSH will reject, in a not explicit manner, SSH keys that are too readable.
-It will just look like a credential rejection.
-The solution, in this case, is:
+SSH will reject, in a not very explicit manner, the SSH keys that are too readable.
+Tighten it a bit by:

 The Ed25519 was introduced on OpenSSH version 6.5 and is now the recommended way to generate ssh key pair.
 This is EdDSA implementation using the Twisted Edwards curve.
 It uses elliptic curve cryptography that offers better security with faster performance compared to DSA or ECDSA.
 Today, the RSA is the most widely used public-key algorithm for SSH keys.
 But compared to Ed25519, it's slower and even considered not safe if it's generated with a key smaller than 2048-bit length.